EventStore/EventStore/docs/server/operations/scavenge.md

 # Scavenging

-In EventStoreDB, events are no longer present in stream reads or subscriptions after they have been deleted or they have expired according to the metadata of the stream.
+In KurrentDB, events are no longer present in stream reads or subscriptions after they have been deleted or they have expired according to the metadata of the stream.

 The events are, however, still present in the database and will be visible in reads and subscriptions to the `$all` stream.